Neo-X/DistributedSystems/README.md

 # ARM Game With Distributed States

 ##Description
-This system support an Asynchronous Real-time Multiplayer Game (ARM Game).
+The system is a prototype of distributed system that supports an Asynchronous Real-time Multiplayer Game (ARM Game).

 ##Running the System